Professor Wen is a theoretical and observational seismologist and

 of the Earth and its change with time,

-combines seismic and mineral physics data to constrain the
+combines seismic, geodetic and mineral physics data to constrain the

 develops geodynamical models of how Earth's internal